TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <br/>

 ### Deleting Access Policies
 Enter the empty headers to delete all ACL policy elements that have been set.
 Containers without ACL policy elements become a **PRIVATE** container that only authorized users can access.
-Refer to provision. [컨테이너가 속한 프로젝트의 사용자에게만 읽기/쓰기 허용](/Storage/Object%20Storage/ko/acl-guide/#_2) 항목을 참고하세요.
+Refer to provision on [authorizing reading and writing to users of a project that the container is affiliated to](/Storage/Object%20Storage/ko/acl-guide/#_2).

 ## References